Skip to main content

 CallbackDescription

-onCallReceivedFired when the local user receives an incoming call. session is the current call session and extra is the extra data passed by the caller.
+onCallReceivedFired when the local user receives an incoming call. event.session is the current call session and event.extra is the extra data passed by the caller.

 onCallEndedFired when a call ends.
-In a group call, a local hang-up does not always mean the entire call has ended. reason is the end reason.
+In a group call, a local hang-up does not always mean the entire call has ended. event.reason is the end reason.

 onCallConnectedFired when the call is established.
 The SDK publishes media internally after this point.

-onLocalCallLogReceivedFired when the local call log as INCCallLog is available
+onLocalCallLogReceivedFired when the local call log is available in event.callLog as NCCallLog.
+This callback applies to 1-to-1 calls only.

-onServerCallLogReceivedFired when the server pushes a call log as INCCallLog
+onServerCallLogReceivedFired when the server pushes a call log in event.callLog as NCCallLog.

 onMediaTypeChangeResultReceivedFired when the media type change result is available.
 This callback is supported only in 1-to-1 calls.